orbcode/orbuculum/README.md

 ![Screenshot](https://raw.githubusercontent.com/orbcode/orbuculum/main/Docs/title.png)

-This is the development branch for V2.0.0 which includes parallel trace support as well as all the SWO goodness that Orbuculum has always offered.
-It is pretty close to being labelled as 2.0.0 with only a few minor issues outstanding.
+This is the development branch for V2.1.0.
+This includes nice things like Python support and the ninja/meson build system.

 ORBTrace (the FPGA trace interface) has now been moved into its own separate repository as it's grown considerably and really needs its own identity.
 History for orbtrace until the split point is maintained here for provenance purposes, but new work is now done over in the new location.